Population Specific Wellbeing

 A series of reflective workshops on attending to your wellbeing as school counsellors

-This series of workshop is a response to the above quote.
+This series of workshops is a response to the above quote.

 I am a strong supporter of the work of school counsellors and have worked closely with counsellors both here and overseas.
 Over the past several I have become very conscious of the increasing demand on school counsellors, the complexity of the issues that students are presenting with and the challenges in being able to refer on students.